jeff4/bionotes.github.io/sadava.md

 	* For example, lactose is an inducer; when it's concentration is high, lactose binds to the [*lac* repressor](https://en.wikipedia.org/wiki/Lac_repressor), thereby changing it's the repressor's conformation so the repressor falls off the operator on the DNA strand.
 After the lactose-bound repressor falls off, RNAP can do it's work and start expressing the lacZ, lacY, and lacA genes.
 And therefore, production of the aforementioned inducible enzymes [&#946;-Galactoside permease](https://en.wikipedia.org/wiki/Beta-galactoside_permease), [&#946;-Galactosidase](https://en.wikipedia.org/wiki/Beta-galactosidase), and [&#946;-Galactoside transacetylase](https://en.wikipedia.org/wiki/Galactoside_acetyltransferase) is *increased*.
 * In contrast, **constitutive proteins** are expressed all the time at a constant rate. (p.
 330)
 * A cluster of genes that share the same [promoter region](https://en.wikipedia.org/wiki/Promoter_(genetics) is called an [operon](https://en.wikipedia.org/wiki/Operon).
 Thus, the three lactose-metabolism genes: *lacY*, *lacZ*, and *lacA* are all part of the [same operon](https://en.wikipedia.org/wiki/Lac_operon).
+	* Several genes must be co-transcribed to define an operon.
+	* In general, prokaryotic operons generate [polycistronic mRNAs](https://www.oxfordreference.com/view/10.1093/oi/authority.20110803100335437) whereby a single mRNA codes for multiple proteins simultaneously.
+Eukaryotic operons usually express as [monocistronic mRNAs](https://en.wikipedia.org/wiki/Talk%3AMonocistronic) aka one mRNA per polypeptide or protein.
+	* The typical structure for an operon is: promoter, operator region, and then 2 or more structural genes. (p.
+330)

+### Types of Regulation covered
+* An inducible operon regulated by a repressor protein (like [*lac* repressor](https://en.wikipedia.org/wiki/Lac_repressor) which will fall off of the operator region when lactose binds to the repressor)
+* An repressible operon regulated by a repressor protein
+* An operon regualted by an activator protein like [CAP](https://en.wikipedia.org/wiki/Catabolite_activator_protein) which is activated by the presence of [cAMP](https://en.wikipedia.org/wiki/Cyclic_adenosine_monophosphate).

 &#946;-